GradientSpaces/nss-challenge/README.md

 ### Notes
 - The transformation matrix is in the format of a 4x4 matrix, where the top-left 3x3 submatrix is the rotation matrix and the top-right 3x1 submatrix is the translation vector.
 - In the submission, only the `id`, `tsfm` fields in the nodes and `source`, `target`, `tsfm` fields in edges are considered.
-- For global pose evaluation, only the transformation in the `nodes` are  considered.
 - For pairwise pose evaluation, metrics are computed over the defined edges.
 If `edges` are missing or partially missing in the prediction files, the missing parts will be computed using the nodes' global poses.
+- For global pose evaluation, only the transformation in the `nodes` is considered.
+- **Update (10/03/2024)**: For global pose evaluation, the anchor node will be the first node in the prediction nodes list of each scene.
+If you want to use a different anchor node, please set the `anchor` field to `True`` in the corresponding node.

 For more details, please refer to the challenge website: https://nothing-stands-still.com/challenge